JuliarGubolin/sql-learning/README.md

 Three year ago, at my first graduation, the `SELECT` command was the first command I learned during the subject "Databases I".
 Therefore, this module was easy and familiar for me.
 Despite that, there were some topicts I've never heard about, such as text concatenation.
 This topic is about how you can concatenate informations from diferent colums into one and show them in an expecific way for your user.
 Let's see an example:

-If I want to concatenate 2 colums: *city* and *state* from a table called *Users* to show it as an address, for example, I could use the symbol bar "|":
+If I want to concatenate 2 colums: `CITY` and `STATE` from a table called `USERS` to show it as an address, for example, I could use the symbol bar "|":

 `SELECT NAME, CITY || ',' || STATE AS LOCATION FROM USERS`